waynodiablo/Oystercard/boris_bikes.md

 Whenever any other method calls `capacity()`, it will return the value of the instance variable `@capacity`.
 However, if `@capacity` is nil, it will assign `DEFAULT_CAPACITY` to it first.
 This operator is short for `@capacity = @capacity || DEFAULT_CAPACITY`.

 This trick enables us to call the method `capacity()` before the value was set: it will be set to the default the first time it's accepted.
+As with everything in Ruby please experiment with it in IRB to make sure you understand what's happening.

 The DockingStation now looks like this.